Both national evidence-based guidelines and insurance company guidelines factor into level of care determination.

 In addition, it is important for hospitals to acquaint themselves with the common principles that cross all plans as identified above and the commonalities in observation services and coverage.
 Utilization review teams should learn major insurance company’s individual authorization processes (or at least the process of the top payers in their market) and become proficient in how to reference individual plan details.

 With this information at hand, a final question arises.
 What should a hospital do if it believes that a healthcare insurance company is not following its own rules around observation and inpatient?
 This issue is likely to be identified when there is a payment denial.
 The way to address such situations is to utilize the appeals process clearly referencing plan documents, guidelines, and policies to highlight and refute these types of gaps.
 That process begins with payer Peer-to-Peer discussions with insurance company medical directors.
-If a resolution has not been reached, appeals can go as far as adjudication before an administrative law judge.

 DEFINING OBSERVATION SERVICES